The Reign

 Available format(s)

 Shane Neilson (mad/autistic) is a poet born in New Brunswick whose work is inspired by rural land lapped by the Saint John River.
-His is the author of more than a dozen volumes of poetry and prose, including You May Not Take the Sad and Angry Consolations (icehouse poetry, 2022).
+He is the author of more than a dozen volumes of poetry and prose, including You May Not Take the Sad and Angry Consolations (icehouse poetry, 2022).
 Amongst a long list of accolades, Shane's work has been awarded the Hamilton Book Prize and the Miramichi Reader Book of the Year.
 He has also been nominated for the Trillium Poetry Prize.
-His poetry has appeared widely in international publications such as POETRY (US), Prairie Schooner (US), and Magma (UK). in 2025, he is serving as a judge for the Hippocrates Prize for Poetry and Medicine.
+His poetry has appeared widely in international publications such as POETRY (US), Prairie Schooner (US), and Magma (UK).
+In 2025, he is serving as a judge for the Hippocrates Prize for Poetry and Medicine.